cgross/generator-cg-angular/README.md

 Release History
 -------------
+* 04/10/2016 - v3.30 - Upgrades to the Bower components including Angular to version 1.5.
 * 11/9/2014 - v3.2.0 - Switch from ngmin to ng-annotate.
 Disabling grunt-contrib-imagemin so Windows users don't encounter its issues.
 Subgenerators prompt for a name if not entered.
 Other fixes.
 * 7/6/2014 - v3.1.2 - Fix for directive template URLs with backslashes on Windows.
 * 6/10/2014 - v3.1.1 - Fix for backslashes being used in injected routes/tags on subgenerators.